-The discount rate is investor-driven.
-Every investor has different expectations on returns, which implies that the discount rate is subject to bias.
+Discount rate is investor-driven.
+Every investor has different expectations on returns, which implies the discount rate is subject to bias.

-Remember that the CAPM model for deriving cost of equity is historical-looking, and its relevance to the future therefore must be taken with a pinch of salt.
+The CAPM model for deriving cost of equity is historical-looking and based on the perspective of a fully diversified investor.
+As such its relevance to the future and the target company must be taken with a pinch of salt.

 Don't neglect the importance of analyzing future cash flows when using the income approach.
 Discount rate isn't everything.